-Appreciation is not result oriented.
-A person can be appreciated for the effort he put towards achieving a goal.
+Appreciation is not result-oriented.
+A person can be appreciated for the effort he put into achieving a goal.
 Success or failure does not have to be linked to the act of appreciation.

 For example, a child who is learning to walk is appreciated for the effort.
 An athlete running on track after recovering from an injury is appreciated for his spirit.

 When a couple hosts their first-ever Thanksgiving dinner, they are appreciated for their willingness to take forward a family tradition.

 The act of appreciation is not linked to how fast the child learns to walk, whether the athlete comes first in the race or the number of dishes the couple serves for dinner.

 There are many aspects of appreciation and we will talk about some of them in this article.

 Children look at parents yearning for some words of appreciation.
 When they are appreciated for certain behavior, their chances of repeating those behaviors increases.

 A well-appreciated child learns the importance of appreciation and hence inculcates the habit of appreciation.
 This in turn helps him or her in having a better social life.

 Every member of a family has a role to play in the family.
 Unfortunately, a lot of effort put forth by the family members is taken for granted and is not even considered worth appreciation.
 This often results in discord and disharmony in the family.